0xWDG/Appsterdam-Events-History/2024/10/13 Day trip_ Explore the Universe at the Dwingeloo Radio Telescope.md

 * **See the expanding universe**: Learn how hydrogen frequencies reveal that the universe is continuously expanding and in motion.

 * **Track satellites live**: Witness how the 130-ton telescope tracks satellites passing overhead at high speeds.
-Learn success stories, like how CAMRAS volunteers downloaded an image from a Chinese lunar satellite, showing Earth rising from behind the moon, with the shadow of the moon over Chile during a solar eclipse (2019, see below in photo section).
+Learn success stories, like how CAMRAS volunteers downloaded an image from a Chinese lunar satellite, showing Earth rising from behind the moon.

-* **Earth-Moon-Earth communication**: Discover how to send and receive radio signals via the Moon—one of Dwingeloo’s specialties.
+* **Earth-Moon-Earth communication**: Discover how to send and receive radio signals via the Moon—one of Dwingeloo’s expertise.

 * **Q&amp;A and more**: Enjoy a guided tour of the telescope’s components and explanations about its operations.
 You’ll have the chance to ask questions about telescope software, such as coordinate systems and digital signal processing.
 You’ll also learn about CAMRAS’s open-source and data projects that you can get involved in.
 Be amazed by the technology that makes radioastronomy work.

 🌍 **Why join?**

-As a software developer or app builder, you know how technology is revolutionizing our daily lives and work.
+Being in the computing and software world, you know how technology is revolutionizing our daily lives and work.
 This expert trip will show you how astronomical data, signal processing, and even satellite communication depend on software solutions.

 This is a unique opportunity not only to learn from advanced technology but also to be inspired by the incomprehensible dimensions of our universe.
 Whether you’re working on mobile apps, machine learning, or data processing, you’ll gain new insights.